gillett-hernandez/rust-pathtracer/README.md

 ## Support the author

-If you're so inclined, buy me a coffee at https://ko-fi.com/nacly
+If you're so inclined, buy me a coffee at my [ko-fi](https://ko-fi.com/nacly)